 If I find myself making good headway on a project and want to continue the momentum I’ve picked up during the day to get good work done, I’ll gladly spend extra time after hours to do so.
 I count the time spent less commuting as credit toward extra overtime.

-Balancing remote work on-site work
+Balancing remote work and on-site work

 Of course too much one thing can have its drawbacks.
 My personal preference is a bias of more remote work in a typical work week than on-site work.